 - Much more time-consuming and expensive than a Review due to extensive planning, testing, and verification procedures.

 - Upon completion, the CPA firm issues a report providing reasonable assurance that the financial statements are presented fairly and in conformity with Generally Accepted Accounting Principles (the wonderful world of GAAP).

-- Audits are essentially an annual requirement for large, publicly-held companies (they're not optional).
+- Audits are an annual ritual for large, publicly-held companies (they're required by the SEC).

 Legal stuff: This information is provided for educational purposes only and does not constitute advice for your specific situation.